-The health and wellbeing of students in our community is paramount.
+The health and well-being of students in our community is paramount.
 Therefore, Quinnipiac University empowers students to make healthy and responsible decisions about their behaviors, including alcohol and other drug use, that affect them and the Quinnipiac community as a whole.
 University prevention programs, policies and resources focus on reducing high-risk behaviors and promoting safe, legal and responsible student choices.
-For more information about prevention programs and resources, contact the Prevention and Wellness Educator at 203-582-7436.